qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Creates a buffer area with a rectangle, oval or diamond shape for each feature of the input point layer.

-Parameters can vary depending on the shape chosen.
+The shape parameters can be fixed for all features or dynamic using a field or an expression.

 .. figure:: img/rectangles_ovals_diamond_variable.png
    :align: center

-   Different buffer shapes with different parameters
+   Different buffer shapes with dynamic parameters

 Parameters
 ..........